; Forcing Anisotropic Filtering x16 for AMD GPUs doesn't work

 r.SSFS=1

-; Whether to uses low-memory LRU cache for character effects pool (Default true)
+; Whether to use low-memory LRU cache for character effects pool (Default true)

 Kuro.CppEffectSystem.UseLowMemoryPlayerEffectLruCapacity=false